Skip to main content

 Training after age 50 should focus more on strength, balance, and joint health, with less high-impact running.
 Two to three lifting sessions per week, plus walking, swimming, or cycling for cardio, gives the best longevity return.
 Falls become a real risk after 60, so balance work matters.

 Training through a back injury depends on the injury.
-Most non-acute back issues benefit from continued movement, especially walking, glute work, and carefully loaded lifts.
+Most non-acute back issues benefit from continued movement, particularly walking, glute work, and carefully loaded lifts.
 See a physical therapist or a sports-medicine physician before you push through pain.
 More Than Movement is a great Philly resource for this.

 Regular sauna use can lower blood pressure over time and supports cardiovascular health.
 The acute response is a temporary rise in heart rate, similar to a brisk walk.
 People with uncontrolled hypertension or significant heart disease should check with a physician first.